NodeFactoryIo/node-ts-starter/README.md

 ## Usage

+Make sure to run `yarn install` before first build or each time you change dependencies in package.json.

 On first use of this repo, run `npx task build` which will build docker image.You will have to run `npx task build` each time you change dependencies in package.json (yarn.lock).